reload/storypal/README.md

   - Remember to use [./docs](./docs) when it makes sense
 - Create an [Atlassian Compass](https://reload.atlassian.net/compass/) space for this project
   - Add links to Jira, Zulip etc. in the Compass space
-  - Code-based documentation stays in the Github Repo.
+  - Code-based documentation stays in the GitHub Repo.